ICTU/quality-time/docs/DEVELOP.md

 To specify how *Quality-time* can collect data from the source, a new subclass of [`SourceCollector`](../components/collector/src/base_collectors/source_collector.py) needs to be created.

-Currently, the subclasses of `SourceCollector` are grouped into three modules:

-1. [API collectors](../components/collector/src/source_collectors/api_source_collectors) consume an API, e.g. the GitLab API or Azure DevOps API, to collect data,
-1. [file collectors](../components/collector/src/source_collectors/file_source_collectors) parse files, e.g. XML or JSON, to collect data,
-1. [local collectors](../components/collector/src/source_collectors/local_source_collectors) don't need remote access because they e.g. use a fixed value specified by the user as measurement or the time since a specific date.

-Decide on the type of collector you're creating and add a file to the correct module.
-In the file, create a subclass of `SourceCollector` for each metric that the source can support.
-For example, if the new source `cloc` supports the metric LOC (size) and the metric source-uo-to-dateness, you would create two subclasses of `SourceCollector`: a `ClocLOC` class a `ClocSourceUpToDateness` class.
+Add a new Python package to the [`source_collectors` folder](../components/collector/src/source_collectors) with the same name as the source type in the data model.
+For example, if the new source type is `cloc`, the folder name of the collectors is also `cloc`.
+Next, create a module for each metric that the new source supports.
+For example, if the new source `cloc` supports the metric LOC (size) and the metric source-up-to-dateness, you would create two modules, each containing a subclass of `SourceCollector`: a `ClocLOC` class in `cloc/loc.py` and a `ClocSourceUpToDateness` class if `cloc/source_up_to_dateness.py`.
+If code can be shared between these classes, add a `cloc/base.py` file with a `ClocBaseClass`.

 To reduce duplication, `SourceCollector` has several abstract subclasses.
 The class hierarchy is currently as follows: